 - Variable annuities.
 Premium payments into a variable annuity are invested in one or more of the sub-accounts offered by the annuity.
 Sub-accounts are similar to mutual funds.
-The value of the annuity is determined by the performance of the sub-accounts used.
+The value of the annuity is determined by the performance of the sub-accounts.

 - Fixed annuities.
-This type of annuity guarantees a minimum rate on the premium dollars invested.
+A fixed annuity guarantees a minimum rate on the premium dollars invested.
 The rate can be reset periodically over time or even annually.

 - Indexed annuities.
 An indexed annuity tracks an index like the S&P 500 and offers a maximum return that is some percentage of that index.
 Indexed annuities generally offer a minimum level of return as well.

-Note, some annuities are immediate, meaning that annuity payments can begin immediately after the premium is paid.
-Others are deferred, meaning that payments would begin at some point in the future, as stipulated in the annuity contract.
+Some annuities are immediate, meaning that annuity payments can begin immediately after the premium is paid.
+Others are deferred annuities, meaning that payments begin at some point in the future, as stipulated in the annuity contract.

 Advantages of annuities